Some links in this post may be affiliate links

 Boston Ferns are a pleasant addition to your plant collection, you may obtain them online from Etsy (Link to Etsy) or from Amazon (Link to Amazon).

 Nephrolepis exaltata 'Bostoniensis' requires repotting every 2-3 years to provide adequate space for the growth of the rhizome and prevent plant death.
-Regular pruning is necessary to keep it neat and tidy as well as discourage pest and disease infestation.
+Regular pruning is necessary to keep it neat as well as discourage pest and disease infestation.
 Keep reading for a detailed account on these growing conditions and how to provide them.

 Regularly rotate the pot to ensure that the plant receives light on all sides for uniform growth and to prevent lopsided growth.

-Repot Boston Fern every 2-3 years at the beginning of the growing season to provide adequate room for the growth of the rhizome.
+Repot your Boston Fern every 2-3 years at the beginning of the growing season to provide adequate room for the growth of the rhizome.

 One sign of an overcrowded fern is wilting leaves.
 Failure to repot an overcrowded fern can result in death of the plant.